PadiCare/.github/profile/README.md

 # PadiCare App Features

 1. **Scan Padi**
-   - The app features a built-in scanner using CameraX to identify and display names of scanned items within the......???
+   - The app features a built-in scanner using CameraX to identify and display names of scanned items on diseased rice plant.
+2. **Advice**
+   - After a disease is detected, PadiCare provides immediate recommendations for treatment and disease management.

 ## Part of Repository